-Which Strategy will the school/district use to address this goal?
-(The Strategy can be based upon the six Key Core Work Processes listed below or another research-based approach.
-Provide justification and/or attach evidence for why the strategy was chosen.) • KCWP 1: Design and Deploy Standards • KCWP 2: Design and Deliver Instruction • KCWP 3: Design and Deliver Assessment Literacy • KCWP 4: Review, Analyze and Apply Data • KCWP 5: Design, Align and Deliver Support • KCWP 6: Establishing Learning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
+rk Processes listed below or another fication and/or attach evidence for why loy Standards ver Instruction ver Assessment Literacy e and Apply Data and Deliver Support arning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
 (The links to the Key Core Work Processes activity bank below may be a helpful resource.
 Provide a brief explanation or justification for the activity.
-KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities Identify the timeline for responsible for ensuring necessary funding to ex- Objective Strategy Activities to deploy strategy Measure of Success Objective 1: The Elementary school will increase the percentage of students scoring proficient or distinguished in reading.
-KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction Grade Level Days- Teachers will have Grade Level Days each year to engage in professional learning and collaboration to improve reading and writing strategies, instruction, and assessment in all content areas.
+KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities Identify the timeline for responsible for ensuring necessary funding to exe Objective Strategy Activities to deploy strategy Measure of Success Objective 1: The Elementary school will increase the percentage of students scoring proficient or distinguished in reading.
+KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction Grade Level Days-Teachers will have Grade Level Days each year to engage in professional learning and collaboration to improve reading and writing strategies, instruction, and assessment in all content areas.
 We will also work on vertical alignment so that students have a complete, coherent, and intentional experience.
 KSA Reading Scores KCWP 3: Design & Deliver Assessment Literacy KCWP 4: Review, Analyze, & Apply Data Assessment Literacy Work-Teachers will engage in an assessment literacy review to improve how we are assessing students and collecting data to inform instruction.
 We will start revising common assessments that are aligned to standards, course goals, and skill acquisition.
 We will then move on to unit assessments and vertical alignment.
 Ultimately, we will work towards continually using quality formative assessments so that we know exactly where each of our students are and how to grow each of them.
 KSA Reading Scores Mid-term & Final Sco Text Complexity Work- Over the next two years, we will work with teachers on understanding and increasing text complexity as well as task complexity in all content areas.
 Students should be reading and writing in all courses.
 We will also work on vertical alignment so that students have a complete, coherent, and intentional experience.
 Finally, we will work to define the texts that each student should read before leaving Beechwood.
 KSA Reading Scores